survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

 T> If you omit the `targets` definition, *babel-preset-env* compiles to ES5 compatible code.
 If you are using UglifyJS, see the *Minifying* chapter for more information on why this is required.
+You can also target Node through the `node` field.
+Example: `"node": "current"`.

 W> **babel-preset-env** does **not** support *browserslist* file yet.
 [See issue #26](https://github.com/babel/babel-preset-env/issues/26) for more information.